 Venice is romantic, historic, and gorgeous.
 The canals, the gondolas, the architecture, and the colorful towns of Murano and Burano make this is one of Europe’s grandest cities to visit.

 How Long Should You Spend in Venice?
-Three days is the perfect amount of time to explore the highlights of Venice and venture off-the-beaten-path.
+Two to three days is the perfect amount of time to explore the highlights of Venice and venture off-the-beaten-path.

-See More of Venice: 9 Must-Have Experiences in Venice
+See More of Venice: 2 Days in Venice Itinerary

 25. The Faroe Islands, Denmark